 There are a number of financial aid programs, places that give free items, churches for free food, charitable rent assistance programs and other services in Dona Ana County.
-A list of non-profits, community clinics for medical care, cash assistance, and government grant programs are below.
+A list of non-profits, community clinics for medical care, cash assistance, and government grant programs in the Las Cruces area are below.
 Get financial help for paying utility bills, security deposits, and other support.

 Rent help and eviction prevention

 Government funds from Emergency Solution Grants is provided to Las Cruces and Dana Ana County New Mexico to provide housing and emergency rent help.
 The money is allocated each year to any one of several different non-profits.
 These agencies are then involved in managing the distribution of federal grants to help prevent homelessness in all counties across the state.
 There may be ESG money for everything from utility or water bills to rent or security deposits.
 Dial 575-524-7561 for referrals.